Tornquist/tornquist.github.io/_projects/06_uplink.md

 - youtube_embed
 ---

-When building a social media program good and consistent media is an extremely powerful tool.
+Consistent and high quality images are a critical aspect of building a strong social media program.
 For athletics this media must also be created quickly.
 It is important that posts about plays occur immediately after the play; any delay significantly reduces the effectiveness and impact of whatever was shared.